 The Great Southwest Ranch is located in southeastern New Mexico, in a region known for its pleasant year-round climate and wide-open spaces.
 Conveniently located between mountain town, Ruidoso and lively Roswell, this mega ranch sprawls over 80,000 acres (MOL) through productive pastures and a diversity of terrain reaching toward the stunning Sacramento Mountains.

-The highly productive cattle operation is divided into 5 management allotments equipped with individual headquarters and working facilities, and management systems in place.
-The centerpiece of the Great Southwest Ranch is the Felix River Ranch division with its hunting lodge and two Class A Game Parks loaded with Barbary Sheep, Mule Deer and Elk.
+The highly productive cattle operation is divided into 2 management allotments equipped with individual headquarters and working facilities, and management systems in place.
+The centerpiece of the Great Southwest Ranch is the Horse Canyon division with its hunting lodge and Class A Game Park with its resident Barbary Sheep, Mule Deer and Elk.

 Making the move to The Great Southwest Legacy Ranch estate is a sound investment that can provide both financial and familial security and wealth for generations to come.

 The quality improvements throughout, production and carrying potential, plus sheer vast amounts of prime land make this operation an extraordinary offering.